Machine Learning for Catalysis

 Collaborative Research

-Our research will not simply involve passing information over a fence from one area of expertise to another.
-Rather, the training is designed to support collaborative learning, with each trainee in the interdisciplinary group contributing ideas toward a common goal.
+Our research does not simply involve passing information over a fence from one area of expertise to another.
+Rather, the training is designed to support collaborative learning, with each trainee contributing ideas toward a common goal.

 The CataLST Model is Adaptable for Many Research Projects